CCT-token/free-proprietary-software-community/README.md

 # Free Proprietary Software Community (FPSC) Example
-“Fake” example of what the community will look like, explaining how the license works
+“Fake” example of what the community will look like, explaining how the license works To start off, the first sub-community within FPSC is Compiler Compiler Technology and its corresponding token, CCT Token.